Pomegranate: benefits, dosage, contraindications

 Médicaments

-Pomegranate juice is thought to have effects similar to ACE inhibitors.
-Theoretically, ingesting pomegranate juice with other ACE inhibitors might have additive effects.
+Pomegranate juice is thought to have effects similar to those of ACE inhibitors.
+Theoretically, consuming pomegranate juice with other ACE inhibitors could have additive effects.
 Monitor blood pressure and potassium levels.
-ACE inhibitors include Captopril, Enalapril, Lisinopril, Ramipril, and others.
+ACE inhibitors include captopril, enalapril, lisinopril, ramipril and others.

 Antihypertensive: moderate interaction

-Consumption of pomegranate juice might slightly lower blood pressure.
+Consuming pomegranate juice may slightly lower blood pressure.
 Theoretically, consuming pomegranate juice with antihypertensive medications could have additive effects on lowering blood pressure and increase the risk of hypotension.
-These medications include Captopril, Enalapril, Lisinopril, Ramipril, and others.
+These medications include captopril, enalapril, lisinopril, ramipril and others.

 Warfarin: moderate interaction

 Warfarin (Coumadin) is metabolized by the body.
-Drinking pomegranate juice might rapidly decrease how the body metabolizes warfarin (Coumadin).
-This interaction might increase the effects and side effects of warfarin (Coumadin).
+Drinking pomegranate juice may rapidly reduce the body's metabolism of warfarin (Coumadin).
+This interaction could increase the effects and side effects of warfarin (Coumadin).

 Rosuvastatin: moderate interaction

 Rosuvastatin (Crestor) is metabolized by the body in the liver.
-Drinking pomegranate juice might rapidly reduce how the liver metabolizes rosuvastatin (Crestor).
-This interaction could enhance the effects and side effects of rosuvastatin (Crestor).
+Drinking pomegranate juice may rapidly reduce how the liver metabolizes rosuvastatin (Crestor).
+This interaction could increase the effects and side effects of rosuvastatin (Crestor).

 Precautions